text70/com-system/README.md

 your .hs files using GHC.
 No more .cabal, no more stack build, no more ghcup-tui.
 Just build with ```ghc WhyDidntIThinkofThis.hs```.

+Each directory should have its own ```com``` file for building the .hs files into their executable versions.
+So, say you had 15 different (.hs) files in one directory that you needed to put into an executeable.
+Well you would use the helper script, add all the packages to the ```com```file, then ```sh com``` your way to victory, because you just saved so much time that you can now make that date, game, lifelong dream a real possibility now my friend.

 ### Example
 If you already have GHC and nix-shell installed, you can try it out: